 Gen Z is the newest trend HR can't stop talking about.
 They're even more flighty than Millennials.
 Learn how to manage and retain them in this article by our CEO, originally published in HRNews.

+Millennials are old news.
+Generation Z started entering the workforce in 2017.
 11,000 new Gen Zers enter the workforce every day.
-Like every other generation, Gen Z has a unique perspective and expectations for the workplace.
-Learn how to lead them in this infographic.
+Like every other generation, Generation Z has a unique perspective of

 Everyone knows about Millennials, Gen Xers, and Baby Boomers.
 But a small subset in there is attracting attention.
 Xennials are a group with some particular characteristics.
 Learn more in this blog.

-People have a lot to say about millennials.
-In this infographic, we're melting myths about the "special snowflakes" in your office.
+People have a lot to say about Millennials.
+They're lazy, poor communicators, incapable of independent thought—and let's not forget entitled.
+In this infographic, we're melting myths about the "specia

 Organizational structures may seem like an executive decision, but adapting to employee expectations can increase both decision velocity and employee recruitment.